hyundai-hans/hans-front/README.md

 This is the promotes the sales of hansome-shopping-mall SNS project :computer: Web page.

-For more detail of Back-end, visit [hans-back](https://github.com/hyundai-hans/hans-back).
+For more details of Back-end, visit [hans-back](https://github.com/hyundai-hans/hans-back).

 ---